vala-lang/vala-docs/docs/developer-guides/bindings/generating-a-vapi-with-gobject-introspection.md

 ### Abstract/Virtual Distinction

-Vala distinguishes between abstract and virtual methods (virtual methods do not need to be implemented by an class which implements the interface whereas abstract methods do require an implementation) while GIR does not.
+Vala distinguishes between abstract and virtual methods (virtual methods do not need to be implemented by a class which implements the interface whereas abstract methods do require an implementation) while GIR does not.
 In order to mark a method as virtual instead of abstract, you could do something like this (from